kitft/funsearch/README.md

 # A good one to use for testing, as an extremely cheap model, is 'mistral/mistral-tiny-latest'.
 # The best one for our use case is probably 'mistral/codestral-latest', which is 4x more expensive per output token.

+`funsearch run` takes two arguments:

+1. `SPEC_FILE`: A Python module that provides the basis of the LLM prompt as well as the evaluation metric.
+   - Example: See `examples/cap_set_spec.py`

+2. `INPUTS`: Can be one of the following:
+   - A filename ending in .json or .pickle
+   - Comma-separated input data
+   - The files are expected to contain a list with at least one element
+   - Elements will be passed to the `solve()` method one by one

+Examples of valid INPUTS:
+- 8
+- 8,9,10
+- ./examples/cap_set_input_data.json`

 funsearch run examples/cap_set_spec.py 11 --sandbox_type ExternalProcessSandbox --model_name mistral/codestral-latest --samplers 1 --num_islands 10

-As we are single-threaded, we can only set the #of samplers to 1 (i.e. --samplers 1) We may choose the number of islands via --num_islands
+This implementation is single-threaded, so we can only set the #of samplers to 1 (i.e. --samplers 1) We choose the number of islands via --num_islands
+Any parameters not listed here can be modified in funsearch/config.py

 Here are the rest of the run params: